hex0cter/testcafe-issue-213/README.md

 # Introduction

-This project demostrates test-cafe issue 213.
-For more details please visit: https://github.com/hex0cter/testcafe-issue-213
+This project demostrates test-cafe issue 2438.
+For more details please visit: https://github.com/DevExpress/testcafe/issues/2438

-#### Getting Started
+## Getting Started
 ```
 yarn
 ```
-to install all the dependencies
+to install all the dependencies.

-#### To start the server
+## To start the server
 ```
 yarn start
 ```